CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/http/execute-http-request/execute-http-request-block-1.md

 ### Http Credentials

 The [Http Credentials][Http Credentials Property] object that includes all of the information required for authentication.
+Mutliple authentication mechanisms are supported which correspond to specific values/data types:

+- `null`: No authentication
+- [UserCredentials][]: Basic authentication
+- [HttpOAuthPasswordCredentials][]: OAuth authentication using password credentials
+- [HttpOAuthCientCredentials][]: OAuth authentication using client credentials

 |||
 |----------|----------|